JS-RML/Learning-to-Grasp-by-Digging/README.md

 **Camera setup**

 To deply RealSense L515 camera,
-1. Download and install the [SDK](https://github.com/IntelRealSense/librealsense)
+1. Download and install the [librealsense SDK 2.0](https://github.com/IntelRealSense/librealsense)
 2. Our camera setting can be found in ```real/640X480_L_short_default.json```

 **Start testing**